flyteorg/flyte/docs/flyte_agents/developing_agents.md

 ```

 #### Sensor interface specification
-Building a sensor in Flyte is useful when you want to watch certain events or monitor the bucket in your workflow.
+With the agent framework, you can easily build a custom sensor in Flyte to watch certain events or monitor the bucket in your workflow.
 Leveraging the Agent functionality simplifies the process of integrating custom sensors into Flyte

 BaseSensor is a specialized abstraction built on top of the agent framework in Flyte.